BioDAG/GridCG/example/README.md

-Results can be post processed to facilitate visualization using any of the libraries provided in the javaTools/src/postProcessing package.
+Results can be post processed to facilitate visualization using any of the libraries provided in the postProcessing Java package.
 For example the user can try to run the `PhyloCollapse` or the `phyloFilter` processes to reduce the output.